-Collision and comprehensive auto policies only pay up to the actual cash value of your car.
+In the event you file a car insurance claim, collision and comprehensive auto policies only pay up to the actual cash value of your car.
 If you buy a new car for $30,000 and total it in the first year, the insurance company will only pay what it’s worth on the market; let’s say $24,000.
 If you total the vehicle three years into ownership, it will have depreciated even more, so the insurance company may only pay a claim equal to half its original purchase price.

 Unfortunately, the scenario only gets worse.
 If you took out a $28,000 loan for the car and total it the first year, the amount of money the insurance company pays on your claim will not be enough to pay off the loan.
 The situation isn’t as dire as it might seem because gap insurance can help cover the difference between the amount of your claim check and the amount you owe the lender.

 Gap insurance covers the difference between your car’s current market value and the amount you owe a lender.
-So, if your car has a depreciated value of $24,000 when it’s totaled, and the insurance company pays $24,000 on your claim, a gap policy will pay off the amount of money you still owe the lender.
+So, if your car has a depreciated value of $28,000 when it’s totaled, and the insurance company pays $24,000 on your claim, a gap coverage policy will pay off the amount of money you still owe the lender.